 STANDARDS OF BEHAVIOUR

 - The library endeavours to provide a safe environment for everybody.
-Library customers are expected to behave in a manner which does not endanger themselves or anyone else, in accordance with the Health and Safety in Employment Amendment Act 2002
+Library customers are expected to behave in a manner which does not endanger themselves or anyone else, in accordance with the Health and Safety at Work Act 2015.

 - For safety reasons parents and caregivers are expected to ensure that children in their care are properly supervised at all times.
 The library takes no responsibility for unaccompanied children.
 Leaving children under the age of 14 years without reasonable supervision and care is an offence under the Summary Offences Act 1981 amended.